Amirabs7/Tunisia-democracy-analysis/README.md

-# 🇹🇳 Tunisia's Democratic Trajectory Analysis
-*Exploring Rise, Reversal, and Fragility using V-Dem ERT Data*
+**Exploring Rise, Reversal, and Fragility using V-Dem ERT Data**

+---

+## 📌 Overview
-Tunisia had in the past 15 years a unique political trajectory in the MENA region startint with the Arab Spring back in 2011 .
-This repository presents an in-depth, data-driven analysis of **Tunisia’s democratic journey** since the Arab Spring.
-Built entirely in **R**, the project leverages the **Varieties of Democracy (V-Dem) Episodes of Regime Transformation (ERT)** dataset to uncover trends, turning points, and long-term risks in Tunisia's fragile transition to democracy.
+Tunisia has had a unique political trajectory in the MENA region since the Arab Spring in 2011.
+This repository presents an in-depth, data-driven analysis of Tunisia’s democratic journey, leveraging the **Varieties of Democracy (V-Dem) Episodes of Regime Transformation (ERT) dataset** to uncover trends, turning points, and long-term risks in its fragile transition.

-> 📍 **Data Source**:
+📍 **Data Source**:
-> [V-Dem ERT Dataset](https://www.v-dem.net/data/ert-dataset/) – Episodes of Regime Transformation (v2)
+[V-Dem ERT Dataset v2](https://www.v-dem.net/) – Episodes of Regime Transformation

 ---